North Korean Embassy in Madrid incident: Reactions

+At a news briefing, Robert Palladino of the US State Department denied any US government involvement in the raid.
 Sources whom The Washington Post described as "familiar with the incident" denied the involvement of intelligence agencies, however, saying they would have been unwilling to involve themselves in such a high-profile incident at a critical juncture in US–DPRK relations.
 (Note: Sue Mi Terry, ex-North Korea analyst for the CIA expanded on this, saying that "infiltrating a North Korean embassy days before the nuclear summit would throw that all into jeopardy ... this is not something the CIA would undertake".)
-Anonymous Spanish government officials, however, reported in El País, stated that they were not convinced by the CIA's claim.
+Anonymous Spanish government officials were not convinced by the CIA's claim, but acknowledged that even if their suspicions about CIA involvement were accurate it would be difficult to prove the allegations in court.